jackocnr/intl-tel-input/README.md

 ```

 **isValidNumber**
-Validate the current number using Google's [libphonenumber](http://libphonenumber.googlecode.com) (requires the utilsScript option).
-Expects an internationally formatted number (unless nationalMode is enabled).
+Validate the current number.
+Expects an internationally formatted number (unless `nationalMode` is enabled).
+If validation fails, you can use `getValidationError` to get more information.
+Requires the `utilsScript` option.
 ```js
 var isValid = $("#mobile-number").intlTelInput("isValidNumber");
 ```
 Returns: true/false

 **loadUtils**
-Load the utils script - either pass the path as an argument, or it will default to the value of the utilsScript option.
-Use this if you're lazy loading the plugin script (in which case the utilsScript option will not work as it relies on the window.load event).
+Load the utils script - either pass the path as an argument, or it will default to the value of the `utilsScript` option.
+Use this if you're lazy loading the plugin script (in which case the `utilsScript` option will not work as it relies on the window.load event).
 ```js
 $("#mobile-number").intlTelInput("loadUtils", "lib/libphonenumber/build/utils.js");
 ```